-A reasonable answer is that there are four parts to consider when we revise our training system; this is similar to the four parts of our documentation, with one difference.

-First is a job description, a brief statement of what we expect someone at that credentialing level to be able to do.
+A reasonable answer is that there are four parts to consider when we revise our training system; this is similar to the four parts of our documentation, with one difference we expect someone at that credentialing level to be able to do.
 This includes both common tasks, such as leading a search team of local volunteers, as well as rare but important tasks such as dealing with a seriously ill or injured team member.
 These appear in the ASRC Training Standards, and are summarized in the grid on page 18 of this Training Guide.